jeniscool360/Create-task-piano/README.md

     pianos are nuts
     all the notes are intertwined
+    there are also SUPER sharp notes and SUPER flat ones too It turns out, ALL NOTES ARE THE SAME, THEY JUST SOUND DIFFERENT SO BIG PIANO HAVE MORE SOUNDS BUT THEY ALL HAVE THE SAME NAMES WHAT

-    there are also SUPER sharp notes and SUPER flat ones too ok, now I need to find where to get audio of these wacky notes We could try some midi stuff cause that might be easier, we'll see
+ok, now I need to find where to get audio of these wacky notes
+    We could try some midi stuff cause that might be easier, we'll see

 Here are some places to get'em: